Veteran Education Benefits FAQs

 Do I need to complete enrollment forms each semester?

 Yes.
 You must complete a Veteran’s Benefit Request Form (Green Sheet) each semester.
-It is recommended that you complete the form the same day you register for classes for the next semester.
-After the form is complete, turn it in to the VA Certifying Official and your request will be processed.
-Once you have completed your initial Application for Benefits, the green sheet is the only form you need to complete each semester.
+It is recommended that you complete the form the same day you register for classes for the upcoming semester.
+After the form is complete, submit it to the VA Certifying Official and your request will be processed.
+Once you have completed your initial application for benefits, the green sheet is the only form you need to complete each semester.

 I am Chapter 31, Vocational Rehabilitation.
 Do I have to complete the green sheet?